Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [*How to set up Payment Methods for inzzii Webshop](/docs/Chapter32.md)
 * [Configure General Settings for inzzii Webshop](/docs/Chapter33.md)
 * [Inzzii Loyalty](/docs/Chapter34.md)

+Now you have cofigured you inzzii Webshop, its time for the next step => selecting or deselecting the **Webshop Articles**.
+When you activate one of the Weborder Setting **all articles will be activated by default for this Weborder type**.
+But its up to you as shopowner to check if all can be sold online.
+Lets say that a glass of beer can be sold with inzzii table but not with delivery at a doorstep.
 * <a href="docs/Chapter4.html#Order Settings">How to set up inzzii webshop article</a>
 * <a href="docs/Chapter4.html#Images">How to set up inzzii webshop article picture</a>